Jackie Brown: Development

-After completing Pulp Fiction (1994), Quentin Tarantino and Roger Avary acquired the film rights to Elmore Leonard's novels Rum Punch, Freaky Deaky, and Killshot.
-Tarantino initially planned to film either Freaky Deaky or Killshot and have another director make Rum Punch, but changed his mind after re-reading Rum Punch, saying he "fell in love" with the novel all over again.
-Killshot was later adapted into a film, produced by Jackie Brown producer Lawrence Bender.
+After completing Pulp Fiction (1994), Quentin Tarantino and Roger Avary acquired the film rights to Elmore Leonard's novels Rum Punch, Freaky Deaky and Killshot.
+Tarantino initially planned to film either Freaky Deaky or Killshot and have another director make Rum Punch, but he changed his mind after re-reading Rum Punch, saying that he "fell in love" with the novel all over again.
+Killshot was subsequently adapted into a film released in 2008, produced by Jackie Brown producer Lawrence Bender.

-While adapting Rum Punch into a screenplay, Tarantino changed the ethnicity of the main character from white to black, as well as renaming her from Burke to Brown, titling the screenplay Jackie Brown.
+While adapting Rum Punch into a screenplay, Tarantino changed the ethnicity of the main character from white to Black, as well as renaming her from Burke to Brown, titling the screenplay Jackie Brown.
 Tarantino hesitated to discuss the changes with Leonard, finally speaking with Leonard as the film was about to start shooting.
-Leonard loved the screenplay, considering it not only the best of the twenty-six screen adaptations of his novels and short stories, but also stating that it was possibly the best screenplay he had ever read.
+Leonard loved the screenplay, considering it the best of the twenty-six screen adaptations of his novels and short stories, and also stating that it was possibly the best screenplay he had ever read.

 Tarantino's screenplay otherwise closely followed Leonard's novel, incorporating elements of Tarantino's trademark humor and pacing.
 The screenplay was also influenced by blaxploitation films, but Tarantino said Jackie Brown is not a blaxploitation film.

 Jackie Brown alludes to Grier's career in many ways.
 The film's poster resembles those of Grier's films Coffy (1973) and Foxy Brown (1974) and includes quotes from both films.
-The typeface for the film's opening titles was also used for those of Foxy Brown; some of the background music is taken from these films including four songs from Roy Ayers's original score for Coffy.
+The typeface for the film's opening titles was also used for those of Foxy Brown; some of the background music is taken from these films, including four songs from Roy Ayers's original score for Coffy.

 The film's opening sequence recreates that of The Graduate (1967), in which Dustin Hoffman passes wearily through Los Angeles International Airport past white tiles to a somber "The Sound of Silence" by Simon and Garfunkel.
-In Jackie Brown, Grier glides by blue tiles in the same spot on a moving sidewalk in the same direction to a soaring soul music song, "Across 110th Street" by Bobby Womack, which is from the film of the same name that was a part of the blaxploitation genre, just like Foxy Brown and Coffy.
+In Jackie Brown, Grier walks to a soaring soul music song, "Across 110th Street" by Bobby Womack, which is from the film Across 110th Street, from the blaxploitation genre, just like Foxy Brown and Coffy.